Two gorgeous off-grid architect-designed cabins, on the shores of glassy Loch Nell

 The west coast of Scotland is famously spectacular, with a rugged coastline and soaring mountains.
 But a 15-minute drive from Oban lies a wilderness paradise that’s free from any tourists: simply acres of private farmland, beech and oak trees, cut through by the serene Loch Nell.
 It’s a place to truly escape the hustle of the real world and immerse yourself in nature.

-Your adventure begins as you’re boated up the loch to your remote cabin, which blends seamlessly into the ancient oaks of the shoreline.
+Your adventure begins as you’re boated (or driven) up the loch to your remote cabin, which blends seamlessly into the ancient oaks of the shoreline.
 Brand new, there are 2 to choose from – one gleaming corten, one galvanised tin – and once you’re dropped off, it’s just you and total silence.
 The cabins are even more beautiful inside, with a luxe minimalist style, huge windows, a kitchen crafted from native ash, and a romantic mezzanine bedroom.
 Totally off grid, you’ll need to light fires to brew your morning coffee or heat water for an alfresco shower.
 Spend your days exploring the loch on SUPs and kayaks, and wild swimming with white-tailed sea eagles soaring overhead.
 This is a place to slow down and reconnect with nature’s beauty and rhythms.
 It will rejuvenate your soul.

 Getting here: drive or train to Oban (overnight sleeper from London Euston) then taxi (15 mins).